willeponken/Digital-Ocean-Dynamic-DNS-Updater/README.md

 Digital Ocean Dynamic DNS-Updater
 =================================

+THIS IS A FORK THAT RETURNS THE LOCAL IP INSTEAD.

 Purpose:
 --------
 Allows the dynamic updating of an 'A' record that is managed by Digital Oceans DNS server.